Elizabeth Laurie Rees: W.C.T.U.

-Rees became a well-known figure in the Women's Christian Temperance Union of Australasia, the national organization for women temperance advocates.
+Rees became a well-known figure in the Woman's Christian Temperance Union of Australasia, the national organization for women temperance advocates.
 While temperance was its primary aim, the organization also addressed other related social concerns of women, including suffrage and political rights for women.

 Rees began her volunteer work with the W.C.T.U in her local branch, where she was an officer.
 She was then elected to the executive for the Woman's Christian Temperance Union of Victoria, which was established in 1887 to provide coordination and oversight to the 18 chapters in the state of Victoria.
 In 1913, she was elected general secretary of the Woman's Christian Temperance Union of Victoria, and she remained in this role for twenty years, until 1933.
 From 1933 to 1936, she transitioned to the role of president of the state W.C.T.U., while also taking on a leading role at the national level.
 In 1936, she again took on the role of general secretary of the Victoria W.C.T.U.
 She was elected a life-president of the state WCTU in 1938.

 In 1924, Rees had become treasurer of the national organization, the W.C.T.U of Australasia, and she served in this role for six years, until 1930.
 She then took on the role of corresponding secretary of the national W.C.T.U., serving in this post from 1930 to 1936.
 In 1931, she became the first editor of the national W.C.T.U. magazine the White Ribbon Signal.
 She continued to edit the magazine until 1939.
 In 1933, she also began serving as the national superintendent for literature, a role she held until 1939.
 In 1936, she was elected the general secretary of the W.C.T.U of Australasia.

 In 1923, Rees was made a life-member of the World W.C.T.U., in recognition of her activism and commitment to the W.C.T.U.
-She addressed the thirteenth Convention of the World Women's Christian Temperance Union, held in Lausanne, Switzerland from 26 July to 2 August 1928.
+She addressed the thirteenth Convention of the World Woman's Christian Temperance Union, held in Lausanne, Switzerland from 26 July to 2 August 1928.